turnerdan/joethecorpusrogan/README.md

-# the 'joe "the corpus" rogan' corpus
+# the 'joe "the corpus" rogan' corpus BETA
 A corpus of speech built from the Joe Rogan Experience podcast consisting of 8.43 million words.
 It includes aligned text grids with phoneme and word level transcripts.

-## Quick Stats
+## Quick Look
-* About 8.42 million words (w/ 67,819 unique types)
+* More than 8.42 million words
-* About 833 hours of speech
+* More than 833 hours of speech
+* Prepackaged ngram frequencies, overall and by month
+* Prealigned TextGrids for advanced acoustic analysis

 ## Basically
 It was a Friday night in January and it was too cold to leave the house and so I started working on my research project, by which I mean I started procrastinating on my research project.
 When I saw a JRE episode trending on YouTube, I realized how many episodes there were -- all with audio released for free online.